Teachers, educators wearing red protesting Betsey DeVos confirmation

 “School of Choice and vouchers are awesome when you have the ability to take your kids where they need to go,” said Mack.
 “But what happens with the leftovers.
 We don’t have that luxury.
 And I don’t even want to call it a luxury.
 Every one of our children matters.”

 Teachers, educators and administrators said this fight is far from over.
-If elected, they will continue to combat DeVos' education plans as long as she's in office.
+They will continue to combat DeVos' education plans as long as she's in office.

 “As public educators, we’re doing everything that we can,” said Mack.
 “If wearing red is all that we can do today, then that’s what we’re going to do.
 But we’re going to fight for our kids no matter what happens.”